US Tax Deadline 2021: For Citizens Living Abroad

 The Greenback Team is fortunate to be a 100% remote team distributed around the world – 11 countries and 12 states to be exact.
 And as many of us are expats ourselves, we’re here to keep you up-to-date and help you navigate all the changes related to your taxes.

 We currently recommend that you file your expat taxes as soon as possible, particularly if you think you may be owed a refund.
 If you do owe taxes, you can file now and hold off on making a payment until the new extended deadline.
 Planning ahead will help you manage finances and reduce stress during this uncertain time.

 Events and circumstances have been changing rapidly, and it is best to stay on top of taxes to take advantage of potential benefits coming your way.
-We’re here to answer any questions you may have during this confusing time.
+We’re here to answer any questions you may have during this confusing time, especially regarding US tax deadline in 2021 for citizens living abroad.
 Please get in touch with us today.